flyCouch/GrrrFinder/README.md

 And even if truly useful, the results would require a Degree worth of training to get understanding.
 I am not stopped from looking though.
 Who wants to fight Me?

 Wah wah wah, And No Medical Advice will be Implied or Given.
-Fuck Off, there's your advice!
+Fuck Right Off and find an Actual M.D., there's your advice!

 Yours Truly,